 During the RCRA investigations, high levels of lead were found in the wetlands portion of the USS Lead property.
 Though some slag and lead-containing sediment was removed from the wetlands, there may still be remaining lead contamination.
 Lake Michigan, the Grand Calumet River, and the Indiana Harbor Canal are nearby fishing areas.
 The Grand Calumet River Natural Area, located one-quarter mile southeast of the site, has two endangered species.
 Hammond Beach Marina is four miles west of where the canal enters Lake Michigan.
 Lake Michigan, Wahala Beach, and several other major recreation areas are located within 15 miles of the site.
 These areas are at risk of contaminant migration.

-On November 30, 2012, EPA issued a Record of Decision (ROD) for Operable Unit 1 of the USS Lead Site, in which EPA selected a cleanup plan for the residential portion of the site.
+On November 30, 2012, EPA issued a Record of Decision (ROD) for OU1, in which EPA selected a cleanup plan for the residential portion of the site.
 The selected remedy includes excavation and off-site disposal of soil with lead concentrations exceeding 400 milligrams per kilogram (mg/kg) and arsenic concentrations exceeding 26 mg/kg, to a maximum depth of 2 feet.
 At industrial or commercial properties, EPA will clean up lead that exceeds 800 mg/kg.
 EPA estimates that approximately 53% of the properties in the area (roughly 723 of 1,271 properties) will require cleanup.

-EPA worked with the East Chicago government to gain access to the residential properties within the site area.
+EPA worked with the East Chicago government to gain access to the residential properties within OU1.
 EPA held a number of public meetings during the pre-remedial work for USS Lead (before the site was placed on the National Priorities List) and will hold more meetings throughout the Superfund process.

-EPA released the Proposed Plan for Operable Unit 1, the residential area, for public comment on July 12, 2012.
+EPA released the OU1 Proposed Plan for public comment on July 12, 2012.
 At the request of the City of East Chicago, EPA extended the public comment period for 30 additional days until September 12, 2012.
 EPA held a public meeting in East Chicago on July 25, 2012, to describe the Proposed Plan and answer questions about the different cleanup alternatives.
 EPA's responses to the public comments are contained in the November 2012 ROD, which is available at the site information repositories.

 Since the release of the ROD, EPA has been in regular communication with the City of East Chicago, which is looking to redevelop portions of OU1 as part of their city-wide revitalization efforts.
 EPA is committed to coordinating its cleanup work with the city's redevelopment efforts so that the two projects can proceed efficiently.